-In my role as a Consultant Relations Specialist for a very large manufacturer of door opening solutions, ASSA ABLOY, I work very closely with security consultants and systems designers on a daily basis.
-Every few months I get what I call a “wave” of nearly identical questions from different consulting groups about unrelated projects.
+In my former role as a Consultant Relations Specialist for a very large manufacturer of door opening solutions, I worked very closely with security consultants and systems designers on a daily basis.
+Every few months I would get what I call a “wave” of nearly identical questions from different consulting groups about unrelated projects.
 I used to try and find a thread of commonality connecting these requests for information to try and explain why they came at nearly the same time, but have largely determined that there is none – that’s just how it goes sometimes.
-Instead of just trickling in in what should be a random frequency, it’s like some unseen force holds the questions back until critical mass is accumulated and then releases them all at once.
+Instead of just trickling in, in what should be a random frequency, it’s like some unseen force held the questions back until critical mass was accumulated and then released them all at once.

-I love getting inquiries from consultants and getting involved in their projects to help them solve their access control door hardware problems is the best part of my job.
+I loved getting inquiries from consultants and getting involved in their projects to help them solve their access control door hardware problems was the best part of my job.

-Over the last week and a half I have received two waves of nearly identical questions.
+Over a period of approximately one and a half weeks, I received two waves of nearly identical questions.
 Each wave consisting of half a dozen or so similar requests.
-The remarkable thing, and thus the reason for this post, is that the answer to both waves of questions was one single answer.
+The remarkable thing, and thus the reason for this post, is that the answer to both waves of the questions was one single answer.

-The second, and slightly smaller of the two waves, was related to power consumption of access control systems, specifically how to reduce it.
-Over the last few years I’ve seen a general trend toward more of this type of question.
+The second, and slightly smaller of the two waves was related to power consumption of access control systems, specifically how to reduce it.
+Over the last few years, I’ve seen a general trend toward more of this type of question.
 Building owners, and therefore architects, are very focused on how to make new buildings more sustainable.
 You wouldn’t think that an electrified lock would make that much of a difference, but consider what happens if you have hundreds, or even thousands, of them in the design.
-I see these questions coming from consultants working on commercial and mixed used buildings.
+I see these questions coming from consultants working on commercial and mixed-use buildings.

-When I experience these waves of questions I can’t help but think that others in the design community must have the same question.
+When I experienced these waves of questions I couldn’t help but think that others in the design community must have the same question.
 Or, if they haven’t yet, they likely will.
 So here’s the answer.

 The answer to both of these questions is the same thing – it is called EcoFlex™.
-Hopefully without sounding too much like a commercial for my employer, let me tell you about EcoFlex.
+Hopefully, without sounding too much like a commercial for my former employer, let me tell you about EcoFlex.

 But, before I do – the legalese.
-I, in no way, am authorized to speak for or represent ASSA ABLOY in this forum, nor am I attempting to do so.
-This post solely contains my opinions and not those of my employer.
+I am, in no way, authorized to speak for or represent ASSA ABLOY in this, or any other, forum – nor am I attempting to do so.
+This post solely contains my opinions and not those of my former employer.
+I do not maintain that ASSA ABLOY is the only manufacturer to offer such a product, it’s just the only one I am familiar with.
 There, we’re all protected.

 Pretty cool, huh?

-Then just a couple of years ago, in an effort to add more innovation to the product (they’re pretty obsessed with being innovative) they added high security features in what is called the EcoFlex NAC Series mortise locks.
+Then just a couple of years ago, in an effort to add more innovation to the product, they added high-security features in what is called the EcoFlex NAC Series mortise locks.
 Every NAC lock is shipped with a door position switch and request to exit monitoring installed.
 NAC locks ordered with deadbolts are supplied with deadbolt monitoring.
 There is even a deadbolt privacy function that disables remote access control unlocking (such as a keypad) or scheduled unlock when the deadbolt is engaged.